dannysu/hakyll-blog/posts/2013-04-02-delay-processing-in-nodejs.markdown

 server in order to return results for current request.
 In this situation it would have been great to just offload that task, which is also IO-bound.

-There are several ways of accomplishing this: `child_process`, process.nextTick, and additional modules.
+There are several ways of accomplishing this: `child_process`, `setImmediate`, `process.nextTick`, and additional modules.

+**Update:** Actually, some realization later, for IO-bound tasks you don't really need to delay using these techniques.
+Once processing hits IO regular event loop applies.
+For CPU-bound tasks `child_process` and `webworkers` will help.

 <br>
 **child_process**